 The feedback DMSU provides to TCB should include, among others, an assessment of relative quality of individual but self-contained pieces of software – products used on the EGI infrastructure.
 With the upcoming release of UMD-1 the project will also get a more exact classification of software products officially supported by EGI.
 Therefore it becomes feasible to collect also per-product metrics.

-The suggested metrics is the number of tickets per product in a reporting period, further classified according to the ticket category (configuration/deployment issue, documentation, software defect).
+The suggested metric is the number of tickets per product in a reporting period, further classified according to the ticket category (configuration/deployment issue, documentation, software defect).

 Gathering these raw numbers is not sufficient for meaningful interpretation, though.
 The products widely differ in the extent of their deployment, directly affecting the number of both system administrators and end-users who may face problems with the product.
 More widely deployed products are likely to generate more tickets but those do not mean lower software quality, and the products must not be penalized for their wide adoption.
 Hence the raw number of tickets must be weighted by some measure of the product deployment.
-The exact specification of such quantity will be discussed with EGI operations, candidate started point is the number of registered instances in the information system, an alternative is the number of downloads from EGI repository.
+The exact specification of such quantity will be discussed with EGI operations, candidate starting point is the number of registered instances in the information system, an alternative is the number of downloads from EGI repository.

 In either case, the emerging metrics must be carefully interpreted before any conclusions are taken.
 Therefore in the following period we expect dry runs only, with gradual tuning of the exact metrics formula.